Psychology Internship Assessment Rotations

 Pediatric Neuropsychology — Focus in Oncology/Late Effects

 The Division of Oncology is a large children’s cancer treatment center, which sees over 300 new patients annually.
 Approximately 40 attending physicians are housed in the Division of Oncology.
 The Psychosocial Services team consists of nine licensed psychologists (including three neuropsychologists), in addition to psychology post-doctoral fellows, social workers, and child-life specialists.
-Interns participating in the Oncology Assessment rotation will complete neuropsychological assessments of patients across a broad age range (preschool through early adulthood).
+Interns participating in the Oncology Assessment rotation will participate in a range of outpatient neuropsychological evaluation models, ranging from screening to comprehensive evaluations across a broad age range (preschool through early adulthood).
 These patients include youth about to begin or currently on treatment, completed treatment, or at future risk for oncological disorders.
 Assessment duties include participation in the clinical interview with parents and patients; assisting with test selection and administration, interpretation, and report writing; and participation in feedback with parents.
 Trainees will have the opportunity to participate in didactics, including biweekly Neuropsychology Seminar and weekly Neuro-Oncology rounds.

 - Develop knowledge regarding immediate and late cognitive effects of treatment (e.g., surgery, chemotherapy, radiation, bone marrow transplant), as well as neurodevelopmental and genetic disorders associated with risk for oncological processes.